guigrpa/storyboard/README.md

 ### Children stories

 Create child stories by calling `child()` on the parent story and passing an options argument.
 Don't forget to `close()` the child story when you're done with it!
+More on child stories [here](#remote-access-to-server-stories).

 ```js
 var childStory = story.child({src: "lib", title: "Little Red Riding Hood"});